 One of the most important parts of this event is adhering to your assigned Time Schedule.
 Time Schedules are structured such that the most skilled riders are given the least amount of time to complete the course while the least skilled riders are given the most amount of time to complete the course.
 There are typically 3-time schedules in the Idaho City 100 which are directly related to the rider skill levels.

 Your score will be based on completing the course in the time allotted.
 You will be penalized for going thru a check early and you will be penalized for going thru a check late.
 The person with the least score (penalty points), wins.

+We encourage you to enter and attempt the challenge of completing both days within the rules and timing.
 The Idaho City 100 uses 4 Skill Level identifiers.
 Each Skill Level is directly tied to a Time Schedules.
 The Skill Levels are as follows: